wp-plugins/wp-reroute-email/readme.txt

 3. Go to Settings > WP Reroute Email settings page and modify the settings.

 == Changelog ==
+= 1.1.0 =
+* Added option for appending text with message.

 = 1.0.1 =
 * Changed permission of the settings menu.